 ABOUT ST ANDREW’S SCHOOL FOR GIRLS AND OUR RICH HISTORY

-Jean Fletcher and Jessie Johnson, two remarkable women of Scottish descent, opened the original St Andrew’s High School and Kindergarten in two semi-detached buildings in Esselen Street, Hospital Hill, Johannesburg almost 120 years ago on 22 January 1902.
+Jean Fletcher and Jessie Johnston, two remarkable women of Scottish descent, opened the original St Andrew’s High School and Kindergarten in two semi-detached buildings in Esselen Street, Hospital Hill, Johannesburg almost 120 years ago on 22 January 1902.

 Miss Jean Fletcher